-The Company has agreed to acquire a further 18.5 percent from the local Malaysian joint venture partner to be settled in two further tranches with final completion in July 2013.
+The Company has agreed to acquire a further 13.02 percent from the local Malaysian joint venture partner in three remaining tranches, with final completion in July 2013 which will bring the Company's effective interest to 93.55%.
 As a condition of settlement of Tranche 2, the Joint Venture agreement has been revised.
 The revisions deal with a number of operational and governance matters.
 Further information about the acquisition can be found in note 9.